IETF-OPSAWG-WG/veloce/draft-ietf-opsawg-veloce-yang.md

 Editor's summary report or change log about the changes to the document (refer to to Section 4.3 of {{!RFC8874}} for monitoring activity).
-They, along with corresponding links to the Pull Request (PR), are a useful way to record decisions made by the WG. please note that Editor's summary report is mandatory for the VELOCE experiement.
+They, along with corresponding links to the Pull Request (PR), are a useful way to record decisions made by the WG. please note that Editor's summary report SHOULD be posted to the WG list perodically and is mandatory for the VELOCE experiement.

 PRs allow for a user to request a change to the repository.
 A user does not need to have write access to the repository.
 A